vk-cs/terraform-provider-vkcs/docs/data-sources/kubernetes_clustertemplates.md

 # vkcs_kubernetes_clustertemplates

+> **Warning**
+> This data source is intended for first-generation VKCS Kubernetes clusters and should not be used for new deployments.

 Use this data source to get a list of available VKCS Kubernetes Cluster Templates.
 To get details about each cluster template the data source can be combined with the `vkcs_kubernetes_clustertemplate` data source.

 ## Example Usage